alan-turing-institute/AutisticaCitizenScience/project-communications/promotion-pack/README.md

 # Promotion Pack - AutSPACEs

-This pack should help anyone needing the key information to distribute it to anyone seeking more information about the project.
+This pack should help anyone needing the resources to succesfully represent the AutSPACEs project at external events.

 ## What is the AutSPACEs project?

+* A citizen science participatory project
+* An open source project: https://github.com/alan-turing-institute/AutisticaCitizenScience
+* Development of an online platform to collect qualitative data on how public environments impact the sensory processes of autistic people: https://github.com/alan-turing-institute/AutSPACEs

+## Navigating Environments

 Autistic people may have sensory processing sensitivities and differences when compared to non-autistic people.
 These differences can make it difficult to navigate environments that were not built with sensory processing sensitivities  in mind.
 For example, for some people it can be stressful to take a busy train during rush hour, or to attend an appointment in a brightly lit hospital waiting room.

 Understanding sensory processing differences, and learning what could make environments better for autistic people, are top community priorities.
 We know this because these questions were two of the top ten questions for autism research in a recent priority setting exercise.
 To make this list, over 1,000 people were consulted, 75% of whom were autistic.
-You can find out more about the list and how it was created in Autistica's summary.

 In order to really make a difference, we want to take the research out of the lab and learn from the living experience of autistic people in their daily lives.

-We want to gather many autistic people’s stories together.
-Our goals are to:
+## Our goals

 1. Share the stories with people who have similar experiences
 2. Educate non-autistic people on how they can better support autistic people
 3. Advise people on how they can design and adapt spaces to improve autistic people’s lives.